Home Insurance Guide:What you need to know

 Cost-Cutting Insurance Tips

 - First, compare policies and providers as the first one that you look at may not be the best or most affordable.
-There are websites such as Kanetix that you can use to compare various providers at one time.
+There are many websites that you can use to compare various providers at one time.

 - Also, consider bundling, some providers offer insurance for many different things.
 If you get your home insurance, auto insurance, health insurance, etc. all covered by one provider as a bundle, sometimes you can save money.

 - If you are willing to take on a higher deductible, that will often lower your monthly premium.
 You will have to pay more if something happens, but because your insurance provider will have to pay less, your monthly premium will be lower.

 - If there are things you may not need to replace or repair if they get damaged, do not have them covered.
 If you cover less, it will naturally cost less.